Many people are confused by the terminology used in qualifications, and in particular, qualification titles.

 The Qualification Recognition Number (QRN), such as 601/6319/7 should also be present and identifies that unique qualification.
 Another awarding organisation may have exactly the same qualification title, but the QRN will be different.

 The Qualification Specification (downloadable from the website) gives full details on the number and combination of credits and units required, the total qualification time (TQT), and the method of assessment.
-It also gives detail on the required learning outcomes.
+It also gives details on the required learning outcomes.